iCliniq Logo

 What Are the Other Methods to Strengthen the Bladder Muscles?

-• Electrical Stimulation: Electrical stimulation helps to gain control of the bladder.
-During electrical stimulation, a temporary wire transfers electrical impulses to the bladder.
-This causes the bladder muscles to contract and strengthens over time.
+• Electrical Stimulation: Electrical stimulation helps to control the bladder.
+During electrical stimulation, a temporary wire transfers electrical impulses to the bladder, causing the bladder muscles to contract and strengthen over time.

 • Vaginal Cones: Vaginal cones act as a weight-training tool for the pelvic floor muscles.
 In this technique, a cone is placed inside the vagina.
 Then, the person has to lift the cone with the help of pelvic floor muscles and thereby strengthen these muscles.
 One should start with lighter cones, and then one can progress with heavier cones.